SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/migration.md

 ## How it works

-During the migration, selected documents and ALL templates will be transferred to SharePoint.
+During the migration, selected documents and ALL templates are transferred to SharePoint.
 This ensures that users have access to their templates in the new document library.

 After migration, you can open and edit your existing SuperOffice documents in Microsoft 365 SharePoint directly from SuperOffice.
 These documents can also be accessed from SharePoint by everyone in your company, even those who don't use SuperOffice.

-Successfully moved documents will be deleted from the source library​ (ensuring a seamless transition to SharePoint).
+> [!NOTE]

-If your organization has set up and uses "Visible for" in SuperOffice, "Visible for me" and "Visible for group" documents become private in Sharepoint.
+> If your organization has set up and uses "Visible for" in SuperOffice, "Visible for me" and "Visible for group" documents become private in Sharepoint.
 "Visible for all" documents get default access rights from SharePoint.

 If a document is owned by a user who doesn't exist in SharePoint, the SharePoint App is set as its new owner (you can choose to not migrate such documents)​.
-These documents will also be in the folder *Other* if you have chosen Folder structure – user group.
+These documents will also be in the folder *Other* if you have chosen *Folder structure – user group*.

+Successfully moved documents will be deleted from the source library​ (ensuring a seamless transition to SharePoint).

 If a document fails to be migrated, it is left as-is in SuperOffice CRM Online and can be re-migrated later.

-Documents that can't be moved will be available as before​ (from CRM Online storage).
+Documents that can't be moved will be available as before.

+### The wizard

+The migration wizard guides administrators step-by-step to transfer selected documents from CRM Online to SharePoint.

+The migration wizard has 3 steps.
+Each step must be completed (passed) before you can move to the next step.

+1. Select documents.
+This allows for a more targeted and organized migration process.
+1. Review and test.
+1. Confirm and schedule job.
+You can now start the job.

+![SharePoint document migration wizard -screenshot][img5]

+* The **Next step** button is unavailable until you have finished the current step.
+* Click **Previous step** to go back one step.
+* Click **Cancel** to go back to the **Status** page.

 ## Requirements

 > [!NOTE]
 > SuperOffice SharePoint Documents must be fully configured before you can migrate to SharePoint.
+>

-[List of requirements to set up SharePoint Documents][2]
+> [List of requirements to set up SharePoint Documents][2]

 All SuperOffice users with a user plan must log in to CRM Online AFTER configuration and BEFORE migration.
 Otherwise, the migration-tool cannot create documents in SharePoint on behalf of the user.